Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 includes an scan code.
 If a key is mapped to anything else, it will generate input device EV_KEY events.

-In addition to the EV_KEY events, thinkpad-acpi may also issue EV_SW events for switches:
+In addition to the woke EV_KEY events, thinkpad-acpi may also issue EV_SW events for switches:

 ==============	==============================================